MFloru/Bacchus-R1/meeting minutes/Meeting_10.md

 *What's the format for references (in markdown)*
 * There is no specific markdown code for it.
 Just import it from Word and put the authors in bold letters
-* We should have a look at "Cite this for me" my website
+* We can also use the "Cite this for me" website (https://www.citethisforme.com/fr)

 *How is our current report organization?
 Shall we merge it with parts ideas from the FAO report?*
 *Is our logic model ok or shall we improve it again?
 If so, how?*